Welcome to our Bushnell Shield Series 6 Person Instant Cabin Tent review!

 The Bushnell Shield series 6 instant cabin tent has steel poles, making it incredibly sturdy, with the poles unlikely to fail.
 Steel poles are unwavering and much more durable than something like aluminum or even fiberglass.

 As it’s a top instant tent, you also won’t be pushing the poles around too much, so user error is unlikely to harm them.

 Material-wise, the manufacturers state that it’s tougher than most tents.
 Some users state it “feels like higher quality materials.”
 However, they don’t say the same about the floor of the product.

-You may wish to place several tarps under your tent.
+You may wish to place several tarps or footprints under your tent.
 One person camped on a rough surface with a tarp beneath it, but the bottom of the tent was still torn in several places.

 One of the things we loved about the durability of this tent was the heavy-duty reflective zipper.
 The inverted-T zipper design can be opened with one hand.
 That’s really convenient to stop you struggling in the dark.
 You can pull the reflective zipper of the product with one hand and hold a flashlight with the other.

 The tent weighs 27.4 pounds which is hefty, but it’s manageable.
 If there are multiple people in your party, it’d be best to swap this product back and forth if you’re walking a great distance.
 The best way to transport this tent is in the car.

 You won’t have too much trouble carrying the tent shape-wise, though.
 The tent folds down into a packed size of a 48-inch strip that’s 8 inches by 9 inches in thickness.

 Is it easy to get up and down?

 These tents are easy to assemble—that’s no shock; it’s an instant cabin tent, after all.
 The tent is also easy to take down, although it can be more difficult than pitching it.
 This higher difficulty doesn’t impact most people’s views of this tent though.